Khurshid03/team-2b/intellij/doc/use-cases/comment-on-a-review.md

 ### **Goals**:
 - Allow users to add a comment to a specific review.
-- Allow users to edit their own comments if needed.
 - Allow users to delete their comments if they no longer want them displayed.
 - Ensure all changes (add/edit/delete) are reflected in real-time.